-Frank’s most profound work Nostalgia,ULTRA (listen free here) came out in 2011, inspired by his relocation to LA from NOLA, following Hurricane Katrina.
-While in LA, he became part of the Odd Future (OFWGKTA) collective, which put their stamp of punk and art rap forever.
-The mixtape is a beautiful sonic experience from a well-rounded and mature perspective, full of existential themes and tangible honesty.
-It elevates r&b; challenging it to be less formulaic in approach.
-Throughout the album, it’s hard to tell if he’s low-key rapping or casually singing.
+If you’re reading this, you’re probably thinking about some of the stuff you can’t get on the major streaming services.
+Frank’s profound mixtape nostalgia,ULTRA (listen free here) is one of those.
+It came out in 2011, inspired by his relocation to LA from NOLA, following Hurricane Katrina.
+While in LA, he became part of the Odd Future (OFWGKTA) collective, which put their stamp on punk rap and art rap forever, and launched many promising solo careers. nostalgia,ULTRA is a beautiful sonic experience from a well-rounded and mature perspective, full of existential themes and tangible honesty.
+It elevates R&B, and challenges it to be less formulaic in approach.
+Throughout the album, it’s hard to tell if Frank is low-key rapping or casually singing.
 I couldn’t help but wonder, who is this album really for?
 Therein lies its ingenuity.
 He made it for himself, but welcomes the audience to experience his narrative, his thoughts, and his dilemmas.
-He found and conquered the true hybrid between hiphop and r&b on this album and channeled its energy into an Orange landscape.
-Whether or not you listen to his music differently after you discover that his sexuality is fluid.
+He found and conquered the true hybrid between hip hop and R&B on this album, before channeling its energy into an Orange landscape for his debut album.
+It doesn’t matter whether or not you listen to his music differently after you discover that his sexuality is fluid.
 The music has no gender and no preference.
 It doesn’t choose between male or female.
-It doesn’t choose between rap or hiphop or r&b.
-It’s not for you or me.
-Trying to categorize it in the first place is a mistake, and will take away from the purity of the music.
+It doesn’t choose between rap or hip hop or R&B. It’s not made for you or me.
+Trying to categorize it in the first place is probably a mistake, and will take away from the purity of the music.
 It’s just music.